Energy Justice During Crises

 Millions of families have either had their power shut off, or are at risk, during climate-induced heat waves, wildfires and hurricanes because they can’t afford their electricity.
 Since the pandemic began, 32 states and Washington, D.C., enacted emergency orders temporarily halting shutoffs, but most have expired.
 This has created an inequitable patchwork of threats across the country.
 To ensure no family falls through the cracks, Congress must pass a nationwide moratorium on utility shutoffs.

-- By mid-October, just seven states — Alaska, California, Hawaii, Maryland, New York, Pennsylvania and Wisconsin — and Washington, D.C., could have binding shutoff moratoriums in place.
-Families in all other states could have their power shut off for nonpayment.
+- By the end of December, just 5 states — California, New Jersey, New Mexico, New York, and Washington — could have binding shutoff moratoriums in place.
+Households in all other states could have their power shut off for nonpayment.

 - California, New York and Alaska have some of the strongest state orders.
 New York’s and Alaska’s protect everyone, not just customers of investor-owned utilities.
 All three last for an extended period of time; waive late fees; and provide payment-assistance programs.